- Gateshead's Local Offer

 The Autism Information Hub is free to access and offers resources about autism and a monthly face to face information and signposting service to people with autism, their families/carers and practitioners.
 You do not need a diagnosis to access the Hub.

 Every month, the Autism Information Hub there is a drop-in session at the Elgin Children's Centre offering face-to-face signposting and information with Autism specialists and parents / carers.
 This is an opportunity to speak with a professionally trained autism specialist and talk about your queries.
-There is a community cafe, a sensory space, play areas and toy library on site and we welcome parents and carers of children with autism to drop in and meet informally to relax and share experiences.
+There is also a community cafe, a sensory space, play areas and toy library on site and we welcome parents and carers of children with autism to drop in and meet informally to relax and share experiences.